Israel, Hamas, And National Security In The Middle East | Ron Grobman | One American Podcast #8

 Yeah.

-Uh and I've also worked with various Krav Maga organizations and various teachers.
+And I've also worked with various Krav Maga organizations and various teachers.

 And basically that taught me a lot of the things that I don't want to be doing.

-And then kind of doing what I do now with tactical fitness, which is mixing in firearms and krav maga, there's a lot of stuff that just does not work using classical krav maga if you are involving a firearm.
+And then kind of doing what I do now with tactical fitness, which is mixing in firearms and Krav Maga, there's a lot of stuff that just does not work using classical Krav Maga if you are involving a firearm.

 I would say this.

-If you had a very limited time to learn, yeah, you're better off learning striking and what I would say classical Krav Maga.
+If you had a very limited time to learn, you're better off learning striking and what I would say classical Krav Maga.

-You suck at it for a long time.
+In terms of it for a long time.

-Yeah, I mean, like you're you go to a gym, and you're a white belt in jiu-jitsu, you just started, you are going to get your ass kicked.
+Yeah, I mean, like, you go to a gym and you're a white belt in jiu-jitsu, you just started, you are going to get your ass kicked for three to six months before you have any chance against until the next white belt comes in.

 Oh, yeah, absolutely.

-No, thankfully I had a little bit of my fighting experience, so I knew a few things.
+Thankfully, I had a little bit of my fighting experience, so I knew a few things.

-So if you get hit in the face, you you have no idea how to deal with that.
+So if you get hit in the face, you have no idea how to deal with that.

 So Krav Maga might have an advantage in terms of learning how to take a punch.